mattlewis92/angular-bootstrap-calendar/README.md

 An optional expression that is evaluated on each cell generated for the year, month and day views. `calendarCell` can be used in the expression and is an object containing the current cell data which you can modify (see the `calendarHelper` service source code or just console.log it to see what data is available).
 If you add the `cssClass` property it will be applied to the cell.

-### slide-box-disabled
+### cell-auto-open-disabled

-If set it true it will disable the slidebox on the month and year views
+If set it true it will disable the auto opening and closing of the slidebox on the month and year views

 ### custom-template-urls